breezefront/breezefront.com/collections/_core-concepts/styles.md

 ## Theme entry points

-Breeze provides ready-to-use CSS entry points for theme development.
+We provide ready-to-use CSS entry points for theme development.
 Just create one of the following files inside your custom theme, and it will be automatically included to the theme styles: